 The Inspiration Behind This Captain Crunch French Toast

 One of my favorite memories growing up is when we had a foreign exchange student from France.
-I remember vividly that he introduced me to Nutella, which has since been one of my favorite spreads and baking ingredients (check out these Banana Muffins with Nutella Ganache!).
+I remember vividly that he introduced me to Nutella, which has since been one of my favorite spreads and baking ingredients (check out these Moist Molten Nutella Banana Muffins!).

 And in an attempt to make him feel at home, we started a tradition of Saturday morning French toast.
 It sounds silly in hindsight, but he acknowledged the gesture with gratitude.

 Because of this silly tradition, the taste of French toast has long been nostalgic for me, bringing back memories of home—in the first house I ever lived in—that little 90’s styled kitchen that is forever close to my heart.